zNaLa/docs/docs/audio troubleshooting-doc6.md

 title: Audio Troubleshooting
 ---

 As you are using Rythm, you may encounter some issues with the audio that is played.
-This can be due to a few reasons; the Discord voice node you are on could have failed, or it could be a WiFi issue.
+This can be due to a few reasons the Discord voice node you are on could have failed, or it could be a WiFi issue.

 If you are encountering these issues, there are some steps below that you should follow in order to resolve these issues.